epixieme/dogmeetdog/README.md

 <section>
   <h2>Features</h2>
   <ul>
-    <li>Ability to register and create an account and to be able to login and authenticate using google OAuth 2.0 </li>
+    <li>Ability to register and create an account and to be able to log in and authenticate using JWT </li>
   </ul>
   </section>